Click on the cover or right here to read part 2

-The latest installment in the chapbook series, YOU vs. ME, is here!
-“You’re Better Off” was originally going to be a stand alone chapbook called “Almost Love Poems” but I decided it needed to be part of a larger story.
-If you haven’t read part 1 yet and like doing things in order, click here to read “Honestly.”
+“You’re Better Off” is the second chapter of the four-part poetry series, You vs. Me.
+This chapter was originally going to be a stand alone chapbook called “Almost Love Poems” but I decided it needed to be part of a larger story.

 This one’s possibly two years old now.
 Since I’m writing so many new poems a day for NaNoWriMo (and my book), I thought I should share a few of my older poems.